beth-simms/Data_manipulation_tutorial/index.md

 ```

 The rare plants data set contains information recorded from the sampling of 610 sites!From our investigations, we can conclude that the rare plants data set contains A LOT of information.
 Here we must ask ourselves ... do we need it all?
-To answere this, we need to think back to our original research question : "How have the statuses and habitat preferences of the rare orchid species in Anthabasca region changed".
+To answer this, we need to think back to our original research question : "How have the statuses and habitat preferences of the rare orchid species in Anthabasca region changed".
 This research question requires only a few sections of the rare_plants dataframe, so lets get manipulating!

-On to Manipulating the data!

 ## Step 4 - Filter out the data of inetrest

-We will start this process by making a dataframe of just orchid observations, as this is the family of plants we   want to investigate .
+We will start this process by making a dataframe of just orchid observations, as this is the family of plants we want to investigate.
 To do this we will use the `filter()` function.
 We will assign this to a new object, this will create a new dataframe containing only observations of orchid species .

 :pencil2: